lucidworks/lucidworks.github.io/eLearning/nlp/README.md

 28. Click the **Save** button.
 Then, click **Run**, and **Start**.

-    a. *Note that this could take up to 5 minutes to completely run.* Once the job status indicates success, click **Save**
+    a. *Note that this particular job could take up to 15 minutes due to the constraints of the lab environment.
+Fortunately we only need to wait for 3 to 5 minutes before we start seeing results.

-29. Hover over QUERYING and click **Query Workbench**
+29. Please wait for 3 to 5 minutes and then hover over QUERYING and click **Query Workbench**

 30. Under the first result, click **show fields**